 - They are Manhattan, the Bronx, Brooklyn, Queens and Staten Island.

 - Visual Artists Rights Act

-- VARA grants artists the rights to prevent intentional modification to their artworks and the destruction of artworks of “recognised stature.”
+- VARA grants artists the rights to prevent intentional changes to their artworks and the destruction of artworks of “recognised stature.”
 Until VARA was enacted into law, artists in the United States had almost no power to protect their artworks from destruction.